 The book of James is not where most people turn to for a discussion of Christology.
-James certainly did not write his epistle to teach on the subject of Christ’s deity, and there are passages like the first chapter of Hebrews or the prologue of John that were obviously written for that express purpose and that lay the issue out clearly and beautifully.
+James certainly did not write his epistle to teach on the subject of Christ’s deity, whereas other passages like the first chapter of Hebrews or the prologue of John were obviously written for that express purpose and lay the issue out clearly and beautifully.
 There are passages like Titus 2:13 and 2 Peter 1:1 that plainly call Jesus our “God and Savior.”
-There are prophesies like Isaiah 9:6 that declare the Messiah to come would be the “mighty God.”
-The scriptures are indeed quite full of clear and unequivocal claims of the full deity of Christ, and when the Christian approaches the book of James to read his instructions on Christian living in the midst of great suffering, they certainly don’t need him to restate this plain biblical teaching.
+There are prophecies like Isaiah 9:6 that declare the Messiah to come would be the “mighty God.”
+The Scriptures are indeed quite full of clear and unequivocal claims of the full deity of Christ, and when the Christian approaches the book of James to read his instructions on Christian living in the midst of great suffering, they certainly don’t need him to restate this plain biblical teaching.
 Yet it can be helpful and instructive to see that literally all of the New Testament writers not only certainly believed this wondrous truth, but in fact wrote in such a way that this common faith they held with their believing audience is made plain and demonstrable through what they wrote, and the one little letter that James left us is no exception.

 “Therefore be patient, brethren, until the coming of the Lord.
 The farmer waits for the precious produce of the soil, being patient about it, until it gets the early and late rains.
 You too be patient; strengthen your hearts, for the coming of the Lord is near.
 Do not complain, brethren, against one another, so that you yourselves may not be judged; behold, the Judge is standing right at the door.”